 Kangaroo Office, Melbourne:

-In 1854 the first private mint in Australia was set up in Franklin Street West, Melbourne, by some British entrepreneurs, but was a business failure.
-The gentleman running the business for them in Melbourne, Thomas Scaife, started to produce military buttons, and later copper tokens as well as medals.
+In 1854 the first private mint in Australia was set up in Franklin Street West, Melbourne, by some British entrepreneurs.
+Unfortunately it was a business failure.
+The gentleman running the business for them in Melbourne, Thomas Scaife, started to produce military buttons, then later copper tokens and medals to try to salvage the venture.
 He left the colony in 1859, having sold the coin and button press to Thomas Stokes in 1857.
 A photo of the press can be seen on the Thomas Stokes’ page in this blog.

 Parsons, Thompson, and Co, Sydney: